 1. Take advantage of resources during inpatient rehab

 After stroke, patients often spend time at an inpatient rehab facility where they participate in multiple therapies to address walking, self-care, hand function, and speech.

 One advantage of inpatient rehab is access to a dedicated team of therapists and multiple types of rehab equipment, like assistive treadmills and parallel bars.
 This equipment makes task-specific training possible, even with severe impairments.

 In the video below, you can see how intensive inpatient rehabilitation can be, as 3 therapists work with 1 patient on an assistive treadmill:

 By working with advanced equipment and a team of therapists, patients can make considerable gains with gait improvement.

 2. Focus on rehab exercises for the legs

-After discharge from inpatient rehab, recovery is in your hands.
-One of the best ways to keep recovery going is to keep going to outpatient therapy (when possible) and keep up with a rehab exercise regimen at home.
+After discharge from inpatient rehab, it is time for you to take charge of your recovery.
+One of the best ways to continue healing is to continue outpatient therapy and a rehab exercise regimen at home.

-Rehab exercises differ from “normal” exercises because they do not prioritize building muscle.
-Instead, they are geared towards retraining the brain how to control your muscles.
-But in order to retrain the brain, you need to practice the desired movement with intense repetition.
+Rehab exercises are geared towards retraining the brain how to control your muscles.
+In order to retrain the brain, you need to practice the desired movement with intense repetition.

 This is where at-home rehab exercises come into play.
 Ask your therapist to recommend exercises to improve your ability to walk.
 Your therapist will likely provide you with a sheet of leg exercises.